Blessing-Fobs/Drug-Classification-Neural-network/README.md

 Prediction Tests
 Ensure the model provides accurate predictions on the test set and handles edge cases appropriately.

-#Deployment
+# Deployment
-Deploment Steps:
+Deployment Steps:
 Train the model using the main.py script: python main.py
 Save the trained model to the models/ directory for reuse.
 The current implementation handles this step automatically.
 Integrate the trained model into an API, web application, or command-line tool for real-world use.

-#Contributing:
+# Contributing:
 We welcome contributions!
 Please read the CONTRIBUTING.md file for our code of conduct and submission process.

-#Versioning:
+# Versioning:
 We use SemVer for versioning.
 For available versions, see the tags on this repository.

-#Author:
+# Author:
 Mbonghe Blessing
 GitHub: Blessing-Fobs
 Email: bmbonghe17@gmail.com

-#License:
+# License:
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-#Acknowledgement:
+# Acknowledgement:
 This project is made possible by the following:
-Scikit-learn Documentation: For providing extensive guidance on using machine learning models.
+Scikit-learn Documentation: This is to provide extensive guidance on using machine learning models.
 Pandas and NumPy Teams: For their invaluable data manipulation and numerical computing tools.
-Matplotlib: For enabling easy visualization of model outputs.
+Matplotlib: This is used to enable easy visualization of model outputs.
 Machine Learning Communities: For sharing insights, tutorials, and best practices.